rust-lang/blog.rust-lang.org/posts/2022-10-28-gats-stabilization.md

 The last limitation we'll talk about today is a bit different than the others; it's not a bug and it shouldn't prevent any programs from compiling.
 But it all comes back to that `where Self: 'a` clause you've seen in several parts of this post.
 As mentioned before, if you're interested in digging a bit into why that clause is required, see the [push for stabilization post][stabilization_post].

-There is one not-so-ideal about this clause: you must write it on the trait.
+There is one not-so-ideal requirement about this clause: you must write it on the trait.
 Like with where clauses on functions, you cannot add clauses to associated types in impls that aren't there in the trait.
 However, if you *didn't* add this clause, a large set of potential impls of the trait would be disallowed.

 To help users not fall into the pitfall of accidentally forgetting to add this (or similar clauses that end up with the same effect for a different set of generics), we've implemented a set of rules that must be followed for a trait with GATs to compile.
 Let's first look at the error without writing the clause: